waku-org/waku-rlnv2-contract/test/README.md

 If you must call `upgradeTo` separately (not recommended), follow up immediately with an `initialize(...)` call in the same transaction or as the next transaction from the owner/multisig.
-However, prefer `upgradeToAndCall` to eliminate the time window where the proxy points to a new implementation but its storage (e.g., `maxSupply`) is uninitialized.
+However, prefer `upgradeToAndCall` to eliminate the time window where the proxy points to a new implementation but its storage (e.g., `cap`) is uninitialized.

 ### Add account to the allowlist to enable minting